tripitakit/ti-xeno-canto/README.md

 ## Installation
 Copy ti-xeno-canto.js in your Resources/lib, or another location of your choice.

-(The following example will assume the module is installed in Resources/lib).
+(The following example will assume the module installed in Resources/lib).

 ## Usage example